webpack-contrib/css-loader/README.md

 ### Extract

 For production builds it's recommended to extract the CSS from your bundle being able to use parallel loading of CSS/JS resources later on.
-This can be achieved by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to extract the CSS when running in production mode.
+- This can be achieved by using the [mini-css-extract-plugin](https://github.com/webpack-contrib/mini-css-extract-plugin) to extract the CSS when running in production mode.

+- As an alternative, if seeking better development performance and css outputs that mimic production. [extract-css-chunks-webpack-plugin](https://github.com/faceyspacey/extract-css-chunks-webpack-plugin) offers a hot module reload friendly, extended version of mini-css-extract-plugin.
+HMR real CSS files in dev, works like mini-css in non-dev

 ## Contributing